sunnybalog/Travelmantics/README.md

 # Travelmantics

-Part of ALC4.0 Learning phase
+an Android App based on Java

+Challenge 2 of Andela Learning Community 4.0 in partnershp with Google.